duongtrung/Class-Seg-Brain-MRI/README.md

 ## General
-This repository consists of additional materials for the paper submitted to the Sixth International Conference on Research in Intelligent Computing in Engineering (RICE-2021) https://riceconference.in/
+This repository consists of additional materials for the paper accepted to the Sixth International Conference on Research in Intelligent Computing in Engineering (RICE-2021) https://riceconference.in/

+Nghia Duong-Trung, Dung Ngoc Le Ha, Hiep Xuan Huynh (2021).
+Classification-Segmentation Pipeline for MRI via Transfer Learning and Residual Networks.
+The 6th International Conference on Research in Intelligent Computing in Engineering (RICE 2021).
+Springer LNEE.
+June 3-4, 2021.
+Binh Duong, Vietnam.

 ## Dataset
 https://www.kaggle.com/mateuszbuda/lgg-mri-segmentation